AdrienVannson/doreisa-internship/report/report.typ

 Doreisa offers a simple Python API, allowing the users to concisely define their analytics.

 @doreisa-api shows an example of an analytic code.
 In this example, the simulation produces two arrays at each iteration: `temperature` and `pressure`.
-The callback is called every iteration as soon as the data is available.
-It is given Dask arrays representing the data produced by the simulation.
+The user defines and registers a callback that is called every iteration, as soon as the data is available.
+It is given Dask arrays representing the data produced by the simulation, as well as the current timestep.
+The user can perform computations by calling the `compute` method.

 A sliding window mechanism allows keeping several versions of an array in memory.
 A _preprocessing callback_ can be defined to transform the chunks _in simulation_, before placing the data to Ray's distributed memory.